 The partition that you want your Mac to use for backup you format as Mac OS Extended (Journaled) file system.

-Your Windows PC will not see that partition when you plug your Elements drive into your PC.
+Your Windows personal computer can’t see that partition.
+And it won’t appear when you plug your Elements drive into your PC.

 The partition you want to share with both Mac and Windows you partition as ExFAT.

 To Format Your WD Elements With A Partition For Mac And PC

 1. Follow steps 1 through to 5 above.

 Your whole drive is now formatted as Mac OS Extended (Journaled) file system.

 After you have formatted your Western Digital Elements drive once.
 You use your Mac OS X disk management software again. …

 2. In Disk Utility, Click On Partition.